Carethajrat/To-Do-App/README.md

 # Getting Started with To-Do React App

 To begin with:
-Install react globally in your local computer using `npm install -g create-react-app` Create App using `npx create-react-app my-app`
-Change your directory to my-app using `cd my-app`
+Replace The Public and src in your react app once you complete installing react globally by using `npm install -g create-react-app` afterwords Create App using `npx create-react-app my-app` Change your directory to my-app using `cd my-app`
 To Run the app write `npm start` in your terminal(I highly recommend  you use VS Code Editor)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).